Italian Motorcycle Brands

 Aermacchi Logo

 The history of the Aermacchi motorcycle brand began in 1912 with the formation of the Newport-Macchi company by its founder, Giulio Macchi, from the town of Varese, which became the center of the aviation industry in Italy.
 The company became involved in aircraft used extensively in aerial combat during the First World War.
 During the war, it was renamed Aeronautica Macchi, continuing to grow rapidly in this area.
-After the war, the company refocused on the production of three-wheeled trucks and motorcycles.
+After the war, the company refocused on producing three-wheeled trucks and motorcycles.
 These were produced under the Aermacchi brand until 1978.
 Although the brand was acquired by Harley-Davidson back in 1960, the new owner retained the original brand and then adopted the dual name.
 In 1978, Harley-Davidson removed the reference to the old brand.

 Agrati Garelli